microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

 Utility tasks for scripts

 Options:
   -h, --help                display help for command

 Commands:
-  list             List all available scripts in workspace create <name>    Create a new script compile          Compile all script in workspace model [options]  Show model connection information for scripts help [command]   display help for command
+  list                      List all available scripts in workspace create <name>             Create a new script compile                   Compile all script in workspace model [options] [script]  Show model connection information for scripts help [command]            display help for command
 ```

 ### `scripts list`